xdobry/tclsqueak/README.md

 *Program Smalltalk way in Tcl.*

 I have started XOTclIDE 2001 and uses it for many years also to implement my another software.
-I was quite impressed by Tcl8.6 release which finally it includes good object oriented extension and also sqlite and data base bindings.
+I was quite impressed by Tcl8.6 release, which finally includes good object oriented extension and also sqlite and data base bindings.
 So It was enough for me to refresh the project and add support for TclOO.
 I also wanted to make the project easier to install and begin with coding.

 ##How to start

-There is read to install zip file with included TCL interpreter.
+Install Tcl and run start.tcl

 But you may also check out the sources and lunch the start.bat, start.tcl or start.sh.
 The prerequist are Tcl interpreter http://tcl.tk and installed XOTcl extension http://www.xotcl.org (or http://www.next-scripting.org)